zhengying-liu/autodl-contrib/README.md

 ```
 and use dataset manager to check dataset integrity and consistency
 ```
-python dataset_manager.py /path/to/your/dataset
+python dataset_manager.py /path/to/your/dataset/
 ```
 3. This will create a YAML file `dataset_info.yaml` in the dataset directory.
-You can read this file and check if all inferred info on the dataset are correct
+You can read this file and check if all inferred informations on the dataset are correct as expected;

+4. If some info aren't correct, make sure there is no bug in your dataset directory.
+In some rare cases, you can modify the file `dataset_info.yaml` manually.